digitalcraftsman/hugo-freelancer-theme/README.md

 ### Create your portfolio

-Beside the config file, there is another subfolder called [`projects`](//github.com/digitalcraftsman/hugo-freelancer-theme/tree/master/exampleSite/projects) which hosts the files that will appear as your projects in the portfolio section.
-Such a project file might look like [this one](//github.com/digitalcraftsman/hugo-freelancer-theme/blob/master/exampleSite/projects/2014-07-18-project-1.yaml) written in YAML:
+Beside the config file, there is in `data` another subfolder called [`projects`](//github.com/digitalcraftsman/hugo-freelancer-theme/tree/master/exampleSite/data/projects) which hosts the files that will appear as your projects in the portfolio section.
+Such a project file might look like [this one](//github.com/digitalcraftsman/hugo-freelancer-theme/blob/master/exampleSite/data/projects/2014-07-18-project-1.yaml) written in YAML:

 ```yaml
 modalID: 1